ibisek/vfrManual-android/README.md

 # vfrManual-android

-[NEW] version for android and apple available <a href="https://czlovek.github.io/vfrmanual/">HERE</a>.
+NEW version for both Android and Apple is available <a href="https://czlovek.github.io/vfrmanual/">HERE</a>.

-Please do not use this one anymore - it has been made obsolete and will no longer receive any updates.
+Please do not use this first generation app anymore - it has been made obsolete and will no longer receive any updates!!

 --